MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ### Why Not Just Use Products Like ChatGPT?

-By using the above approach, I can achieve more predictable, stable, and reliable results.
-This is because I understand how the system filters and organizes information, rather than relying on a complex black box.

-- Simultenisly search wide domain of knowledge in a chierarchal manner  where I can quicly see the contekst of the information.
+By using the outlined approach, I achieve more predictable, stable, and reliable results.
+This method allows me to understand how the system filters and organizes information, as each LLM performs small and specific tasks.
+Unlike relying on a complex black box, this approach offers transparency and control.
+Moreover, I can simultaneously search a wide domain of knowledge in a hierarchical manner, enabling me to quickly see the context of the information.
+This comprehensive search helps me choose the proper sources to read, and if I don't find what I'm looking for, it likely means it doesn't exist.

-- easy to interpret workflow, as each LLM performs small task.

 ### Source Code